Catholic Social Teaching

 We are beautifully made in the image and likeness of God.

-God said, “Let us make humankind in our image, according to our likeness.“ Genesis 1:26
+“Let us make humankind in our image, according to our likeness.“ Genesis 1:26

 At St Patrick’s we live this out by:

-• knowing and respecting protected characteristics
+• Teaching children to understand and respect protected characteristics

-• living out our school virtues
+• Living out our school virtues through our words, actions and relationships

 The Common Good